RieksJ/t3-method/prompts/improve-style-grammar-etc.md

 ### Strategies
 1. **Identify and Execute Commands**
    - Detect instructions enclosed in double curly braces `{{...}}`.
-   - Execute these instructions only if they are not enclosed in comment markers.
+   - Execute these instructions only if they are not enclosed in comment markers `<!-- ... -->`.

 2. **Comment Marker Handling**
    - After executing a command, enclose it in comment markers `<!-- ... -->` to keep a record of what was done.